How to Manage Your Checking Account

 • Coordinate with your employer: Most employers offer direct deposit options.
 Provide your bank account details to your employer to set this up.

 • Verify the setup: Once you’ve set up direct deposit, ensure the first transaction goes through correctly.
-This confirmation is crucial to avoid any mishaps.
+By doing this, you’ll be able to avoid any mishaps.

 Aligning Bills with Your Deposit Schedule